 But don’t let that fool you.
 It’s 2 miles up and 2 miles down!
 And it’s a steady uphill climb the entire way.

 Because this hike is so popular, you definitely need to arrive early to get a park.
 We arrived around 8am, and were able to park easily.
 However, by the time we left, the HUGE carpark was overflowing, with people parking on the side of the road for quite some way.

 The carpark is based on the edge of Rattlesnake Lake.
 You’ll be able to look across the lake and see exactly where you’ll be climbing too.
 It’s pretty impressive!

 Like many Washington hikes, the walk is through beautiful bush.
 It is busy, so this is not a hike to enjoy your own space.

 When you reach the ledge (which is not the top), you’ll see people hanging out on various parts of the ledge.
 BE CAREFUL.
 There have been several deaths where people have fallen off the ledge, trying to capture the perfect photo, or jumping from one area to the next.
 This is not a place for children, and dogs should be tied to a tree while you enjoy the view.
 The views can be safely enjoyed from ‘near’ the ledge.
 You’ll see the infamous Mount Si, alongside Mount Washington, across to Lake Sammamish in the distance.
 You’ll also be able to see down to Rattlesnake Lake, and can be quite proud that not too long ago, that’s where you were.

 If you can do this hike mid week, you’ll enjoy it more I’m sure.

-After your hike, if you’ve got time, head over to the township of Snoqualmie to quench that thirst you built up, and then to the Snoqualmie Falls if you’ve never seen them.
+After your hike, if you’ve got time, head over to the townships of North Bend or Snoqualmie to quench that thirst you built up, and then to the Snoqualmie Falls if you’ve never seen them.